Prerequisite/Corequisite Key

 3 credit hours

 Candidates will examine and use a variety of texts that support students' learning of reading, writing, speaking, and listening.
 The course also examines the content and methods of teaching social science in diverse and inclusive settings.
-The course explores Common Core Standards for English/Language Arts and the Illinois Learning Standards for Social Science.
+The course explores Illinois Learning Standards for English/Language Arts and Social Science.
 An emphasis will be placed on holistic learning, technology integration, and developmentally appropriate practice.
+Offered spring.

 EDGEC 504